aviaryan/awesome-no-login-web-apps/README.md

 * [scr.im](http://scr.im/) - Share e-mail address freely without worrying about spam.
 * [10 Minute Mail](https://10minutemail.com/10MinuteMail/index.html) - A temporary fully functional email address for 10 minutes (extendible).
 * [BugMeNot](http://bugmenot.com/) - A platform for finding and sharing logins of different websites.
 It helps you find credentials for signing in into different websites.
+* [Temp Mail](https://temp-mail.org/en/) - Keep spam out of your mail and stay safe - just use a disposable temporary email address!
+Protect your personal email address from spam with Temp-mail.

 ### Programming Editors and IDEs